 A hole cutter, also known as ‘Hole Saw’.
-It is easy to understand the hole saw and its uses.
+It is easy to understand the hole saw and Hole Saw uses.
 So, Let’s start with- What is a Hole Saw, Hole Saw Sizes, and Applications of Hole Saw.

 The hole saw has a wide diameter, hollow drill bit around the outer edge with a keen cutting tip.
 By connecting to a power drill it rotates at high speed and cutting accurate holes in bathroom basins, pipes, and exterior walls.
 The cutting depth is constrained by the cup-like shape of the hole saw, but a range of drill bit types are available to work around different requirements.